MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 ---
 title: React Native SDK with CodePush API Reference
-description: "How to use to the React Native SDK with CodePush"
+description: How to use to the React Native SDK with CodePush API
 keywords: distribution
 author: king-of-spades
 ms.author: kegr